thomasedgemon/rpi_testing/notes.md

 let it run all night.

-but i am an impatient man. so when i got home, i had gpt write a python script with the same algorithm on three cores of a 2.4GHz i5-7500. after 30 minutes, it found 666 million primes and took up 7.5 gigs of an uncompressed text file with one prime per line.
+but i am an impatient man. so when i got home, i had gpt write a python script with the same algorithm on three cores of a 2.4GHz i5-7500. after 30 minutes, it found 666 million primes (or about 22 million per minute) and took up 7.5 gigs of an uncompressed text file with one prime per line.

 knowing very little about number theory, especially with respect to primes and their theorems,